xpack/vscode-xpack-extension-ts/README-DEVELOPER.md

 - `application` (all instances of VS Code and can only be configured in user settings)
-- `machine` (user or remote settings, like installation path which shouldn't be shared across machines)
+- `machine` (user or remote settings, such as installation path which should not be shared across machines)
 - `machine-overridable` (can be overridden by workspace or folder)
 - **`window`** (user, workspace, or remote settings; default)
 - `resource` (files and folders, and can be configured in all settings